About Marist College

 Commission on Accreditation in Physical Therapy Education (CAPTE)

-Marist College has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education (1111 North Fairfax Street, Alexandria, VA, 22314; phone: 703-706-3245; email: email@example.com).
+Effective November 8, 2017, the Doctor of Physical Therapy Program of Marist College has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, VA, 22314; telephone: 703-706-3245; email: email@example.com.
+If needing to contact the program/institution, please call (845) 575-3800 or email: firstname.lastname@example.org.

 Candidate for Accreditation is a pre-accreditation status of affiliation with the Commission on Accreditation in Physical Therapy Education that indicates that the program is progressing toward accreditation and may matriculate students in technical/professional courses.
 Candidate for Accreditation is not an accreditation status nor does it assure eventual accreditation.
-Graduation from a PT education program accredited by CAPTE is necessary for eligibility to sit for the licensure examination, which is required in all states.
-Pending receipt of accreditation status, students will be eligible to take the licensure examination in January 2021.
+“All credits and degrees earned and issued by a program holding candidacy are considered to be from an accredited program.”
+CAPTE Rules of Practice and Procedure, Part 7.2, Version 20.1.05, May 2020.
+As such, students graduating from the DPT Program are eligible to take the licensure examination.